connor-davis/thusa-axsqpg-template/README.md

 #### Template Description

 This is the Thusa API template that uses axum, sqlx and postgres to lay out a basic api server.
+No need to worry about migrations being run, as long as the database is created and you have migrations in the "migrations" directory, the server will run migrations.

 #### Template Author: Connor Davis <<connor.davis@thusa.co.za>>